 Rick’s Picks for Downtown San Antonio

-In a past iteration of the Valero Alamo Bowl website, co-worker listed out my favorite restaurants and bars on a page she titled “Rick’s Picks.”
+In a past iteration of the Valero Alamo Bowl website, a co-worker listed out my favorite restaurants and bars on a page she titled “Rick’s Picks.”

 The catchy name wasn’t worth the grief I got from friends for leaving their places off the list.
 We smartly updated the page to be called “Do It Like A Local.”
 This larger section now includes links to our Downtown Partners as well as separate Attractions, Nightlife, Restaurant and Shopping tabs.

 So for fans coming in for the Valero Alamo Bowl, check out our Do It Like A Local, Bowl Week Itinerary and Valero Alamo Bowl Game Day Guide sections.
 However, both visitors and locals might want to also keep the below list of restaurants and bars handy.
 A big part of San Antonio’s charm is its authenticity and always improving downtown.
 Thus, this list features links to unique places close to downtown that my wife and I highly recommend.